hyl3rid/blog/data/blog/potatosalad.md

 No one knows when mayonnaise became a part of potato salad.
 Some believe that it happened in the 1900s when mayonnaise made its way into the market.
 However, many believe that it was in America that people started to add mayonnaise to potato salad.

-## Potato Salad with Homemade Mayonnaise Recipe
+## Potato Salad with Mayonnaise Recipe

 **Preparation time:** 15 minutes
 **Cooking time:** 20 minutes